zydou/arti/crates/tor-protover/README.md

 ### Design notes

-We're giving `tor-protover` its own crate within arti because it needs to be used to multiple higher level crates that do not themselves depend on one another.
+We're giving `tor-protover` its own crate within arti because it needs to be used by multiple higher level crates that do not themselves depend on one another.
 (For example, [`tor-proto`] needs to know which variant of a subprotocol can be used with a given relay, whereas [`tor-netdoc`] needs to parse lists of